renovatebot/renovate/docs/usage/key-concepts/dashboard.md

 Sometimes you only want to update specific packages when you say so.

-Maybe a package doesn't follow Semantic Versioning, and has breaking changes on every new release, so you want to update on your terms.
+Maybe a package does not follow Semantic Versioning, and has breaking changes on every new release, so you want to update on your terms.

 Or maybe you have a package that updates too rapidly for you to keep up with, and you want to update once in a while manually.